 For more than 30 years, research studies have examined questions around EMFs and health.
-Health agencies and a large number of reputable scientific organizations around the world have concluded that the scientific research does not demonstrate that EMFs cause or contribute to adverse health effects.
-Some scientific questions remain the subject of ongoing research.
+Health agencies and many reputable scientific organizations around the world have concluded that the scientific research does not demonstrate that EMFs cause or contribute to adverse health effects.
+However, some scientific questions remain the subject of ongoing research.